tlaurenzo/pgjson/README.markdown

 the eco-system of encodings for data-structures comprised of arrays, dictionaries and primitives such as integers, floats, strings, dates, etc.

-This module uses a modified [BSON](http://bsonspec.org/) encoding for its data at rest.
-BSON was created for [MongoDB](http://www.mongodb.org/display/DOCS/BSON) to serve a similar purpose.
-The primary modification is a special encoding for non-Document root values.
-For background, the original BSON spec defines a Document as the abstraction for storing both Lists and Dictionaries and only allows for a single Document (interpreted as a Dictionary) to be stored as the root element of a stream.
-This implementation creates a superset of BSON capable of storing arbitrary BSON value types at the root by taking advantage of the high order bit of the first int32 of the stream.
-If the high order bit is 1, then the first int32 is taken as a negated two's-complement Element Type followed directly by the Element value exactly as specified for within a Document.
-This hack works because the first four bytes of a stream are supposed to be a little-endian signed 32bit integer representing the Document length.
-Since a length can never be negative, it means that the high-order bit of the stream's first byte will never by 1 for a standard BSON stream.

-This BSON extension creates a workable format for a portable binary representation of any BSON value, effectively creating a packed binary variant for representing any type of data.
-Integrating this into the Pgjson system allows full correspondence between BSON types and PostgreSQL types.
-One side-effect of this is that the "json" datatype introduced by this package is effectively an "any" type capable of storing and accessing a wide range of primitives, Lists and Dictionaries.
-With appropriate support functions, this takes PostgreSQL a fair way to being a multi-value database.

 Author and History
 ------------------